 I am going to be real cautious about saying there is such a thing as “too fast.”
 What I would rather ask is this: What’s driving the speed?
 If mere physical attraction or some kind of emotive, frilly, this-is-the-one weirdness is driving the speed, then, yes.
 If the relationship is outpacing knowledge of character, reputation, and knowledge of godliness, then that is way too quick.

 But if you are in a context in which you have watched the person’s godliness, you have marveled at their character, you have rejoiced in what God has done in them and through them, then speed isn’t a big factor.

-So we have a staff person here who met and married her husband in a matter of months.
+We have a staff person here who met and married her husband in a matter of months.
 She had watched him do ministry at The Village.
 She knew his reputation.
-What drove the speed wasn’t a flare up of emotions, it wasn’t a fear of loneliness, or desperation, like maybe this is my only shot.
+What drove the speed wasn’t a flare-up of emotions — it wasn’t a fear of loneliness, or desperation, like maybe this is my only shot.
 None of that.
-Rather there was knowledge of his faithfulness to God, his desire to serve the Lord, and his seriousness about the things of God.
+Rather, there was knowledge of his faithfulness to God, his desire to serve the Lord, and his seriousness about the things of God.